yaya2devops/aws-cloud-project-bootcamp/journal/week4.md

 ## Cruddur User Activities

-We need to code more in order to  create and show activity feed. will implement creating new activities with a database insert.
+We should engage in further coding to establish and present the activity feed.
+This will involve incorporating a database insert to enable the creation of new activities.

-Head over psql and check the activities table.
+Please proceed to the psql interface and examine the contents of the activities table.

 1. Start Your RDS Instance and Connect to the psql prod
 3. List the activities.
 ```sh